covcom/388COM/Week_09_Graphics_and_animation/README.md

     </set>
     ```

-    Here we defined two levels of herirachy by using the 'set' tag.
+    Here we defined two levels of hierarchy by using the 'set' tag.
+The parent 'set' tag contains another 'set' tag and an objectAnimator.
+The inner 'set' in turn contains two animators for both 'x' and 'y' positions.

-5. aa
+5. Open PageFragment.java and replace the if clause with the following

     ```java
     if (pageNumber == 0) {